-To this end, the IGBA proposes a set of trade principles that should systematically inform trade negotiations.
-These principles concern four key priority areas:
+To this end, the IGBA proposes a set of trade principles that should systematically inform trade negotiation.
+These principles concern five key priority areas:

-- Fostering regulatory convergence of the requirements for the approval of generic and biosimilar medicines, and recognition of compliance inspections through the establishment of frameworks providing for regulatory cooperation; - Ensuring that the regulation of IPRs in trade agreements does not lead to excessive IP standards that delay access to generic and biosimilar products; - Establishing an appropriate framework of pro-competitive provisions to prevent IPR abuse/misuse, and; - Establishing an appropriate framework for incentivising generic and biosimilar medicines' market access.
+- Fostering transparency of legislative and regulatory processes, as well as regulatory convergence of the requirements for the approval of generic and biosimilar medicines, and recognition of compliance inspections through the establishment of frameworks providing for regulatory cooperation and good regulatory practices; - Defining a certain number of core principles related to technical barriers to trade; - Ensuring that the regulation of intellectual property rights in trade agreements does not lead to excessive IP standards that delay access to generic and biosimilar products; - Establishing an appropriate framework of pro-competitive provisions to prevent IPR abuse/misuse; and - Establishing appropriate frameworks for transparency, as well as for incentivising generic and biosimilar medicines' market access.

-The IGBA believes that, where systematically embedded and clearly spelled out in trade agreements, these principles stand to bring substantial improvements to the regulatory environments affecting generic and biosimilar medicines, and facilitate trade in such products.
+The IGBA believes that, where systematically embedded and clearly spelled out in trade agreements, these principles stand to bring substantial improvements to the regulatory environments affecting generic and biosimilar medicines and facilitate trade in such products.